awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DynamoDB.md

 The Write Capacity Units \(WCU\) parameter value is also set, but its value depends on several other settings:
 The default value for the WCU parameter is 200\.
 If the `ParallelLoadThreads` task setting is set greater than 1 \(the default is 0\), then the WCU parameter is set to 200 times the `ParallelLoadThreads` value\.
-In the US East \(N\.
-Virginia\) Region \(us\-east\-1\), the largest possible WCU parameter value is 40,000\.
-If the AWS Region is us\-east\-1 and the WCU parameter value is greater than 40,000, the WCU parameter value is set to 40,000\.
-In AWS Regions other than us\-east\-1, the largest possible WCU parameter value is 10,000\.
-For any AWS Region other than us\-east\-1, if the WCU parameter value is set greater than 10,000 the WCU parameter value is set to 10,000\.
 Standard AWS DMS usage fees apply to resources you use\.

 ## Migrating from a relational database to a DynamoDB table<a name="CHAP_Target.DynamoDB.RDBMS2DynamoDB"></a>